-Previously, Sean completed his Ph.D. in electrical engineering at Stanford University.
+Sean Choi is an Assistant Professor in the Department of Computer Science and Engineering at Santa Clara University.
+Sean completed his Ph.D. in electrical engineering at Stanford University.
 He was advised by Professor Mendel Rosenblum, one of the founders of VMWare and the recipient of ACM Thacker breakthrough in computing award.
 Sean completed a M.S. degree in computer science at Stanford University and B.S. degree in computer science and business economics and management at California Institute of Technology.
-During the interim between the end of his M.S. and the start of his Ph.D., Sean worked at LinkedIn as a data engineer and worked at VMware as a senior member of technical staff.
-He also founded multiple companies in the area of machine learning and image recognition.
+Sean previously worked at various Silicon Valley companies like Facebook, LinkedIn and VMware.
+Sean also founded multiple companies in the area of machine learning and image recognition.

-His research focus is on adding programmability to network switches and network interface cards (NIC) and finding new use cases for the newly available programmable hardware in the areas of data analytics and machine learning.
+Sean's research focus is on adding programmability to network switches and network interface cards (NIC) and finding new use cases for the newly available programmable hardware in the areas of data analytics, machine learning, and cloud computing.

 Choi S. et al., Analysis of Plagiarism via ChatGPT on Domain-Specific Exams, FECS, July 2023

 Choi S. et al., BlockNIC: SmartNIC assisted Blockchain, IEEE SVCC, May, 2023.